nielsbasjes/yauaa/src/main/docs/README.md

 Version 5.6 (SNAPSHOT - Not yet released)
 ---
 In version 5.6 the number of detected DeviceBrands is greatly increased.
-The downside is a major performance impact and increased memory footprint.
-I'm currently looking into an alternative implementation for solving the Brand problem.
+The detection system for the DeviceBrand has been rewritten and as a consequence both the memory usage and the time needed for the analysis have been decreased.

 Version 5.5
 ---